 I don’t store everything very safely, I’ll admit.
 When dried fruit, sweeteners, and nuts come in 5-pound bags, I tend to just pile them up in boxes in the basement labeled with the type of food inside (chaos, above).
 I try to keep nuts in the freezer whenever there is room.
 They’re in plastic, but I do freeze in glass jars for as many liquids as possible.
 I should get some more large plastic tubs and sink them all in there for optimal safety, but it’s just something I haven’t done yet.

-I do keep a pantry moth trap in the basement and check it every time I go in the storage room.
+I do keep a pantry moth trap in the basement and check it every time I go into the storage room.
 I figure if I ever find a moth in there, I’ll get scared and repackage everything and hope I’m not too late!

 This is, of course, from my upstairs pantry where everything is under lock and key (i.e. hard plastic, glass, and metal).
 Except for boxes of pasta.
 And bags of tortilla chips.
 If I repackaged everything, we’d never have time to eat!